milsen/safeplace/README.md

 # Acknowledgements
 This knowledge system is based on
 [this project](https://github.com/jelmervdl/kennissysteem), whose author gave us the permission to use his work.
-All credit for the implementation of the actual inference mechanism, including the possibility to encode knowledge in XML files, goes to him.
+Most credit for the implementation of the actual inference mechanism, including the possibility to encode knowledge in XML files, goes to him.
 Take a look at his work!